Church League for Women's Suffrage: Notable members

 The League was founded by the Reverend Claude Hinscliff in 1909, who was its secretary for a long time.
 Other founding members included Margaret Nevinson and Olive Wharry, and Joan Cather, whose husband Lt.
 John Leonard Cather was chair of its finance committee.

-Notable members included Frances Balfour and Louise Creighton and the more militant Muriel Matters, Florence Canning, the outstanding Maude Royden, Lady Constance Lytton and Katherine Harley.
+Notable members included Ellen Oliver, Frances Balfour and Louise Creighton and the more militant Muriel Matters, Florence Canning, Jessie Landale Cumberland, Maude Royden, Lady Constance Lytton, Fanny J Pease and Katherine Harley.
 Emily Wilding Davison, who died under the King's horse at Epsom, was a member, and her funeral was held at St George's, Bloomsbury, led by its vicar, Charles Baumgarten (also a member of the League), Claude Hinscliff, and Charles Escreet, Archdeacon of Lewisham.
+The doctor, Letitia Fairfield, was also a member and talks about the work of the League in 2 interviews with the historian, Brian Harrison, conducted as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

 The Irish Church had resisted the League because it refused to denounce the behaviour of militant suffragettes.
 By 1913 Florence Canning led the executive committee and she was one of six of the thirteen members identified for their militancy.